Read the guide

 - Get photos from iCloud to be stored on iPhone

-The following methods work both for iPhones and iPads.
+The following methods will work for both iPhone and iPad.
 Let’s start transferring photos from iCloud to iPhone!

 How to download photos from iCloud to iPhone